Swetlana Meermann-Muret

 Her musical talents are expressed under multiple facets be it on the international scene in quality of soloist, chamber musician, accompanist or as a teacher.

 A pianist sought for her finesse, her profession of performer has allowed her to address in concert a huge repertoire ranging from Baroque Music to Contemporary Music.
 She likes to make her public discover certain repertoires little frequented and it is not rare that she sprinkles her concerts of works by composers still too unjustly neglected such as Lekeu, Ljadov, Medtner, Gavrilin and Chedrin.
-It is also significant that her Debut-CD included a work of Rodion Chedrin beside famous composers and her new album "Miniatures Russes", released in february 2021 by Genuin and SWR2 in Germany, presents rarities for piano by Anatoly Lyadov and Anton Arensky.
+It is also significant that her Debut-CD included a work of Rodion Chedrin beside famous composers and her album "Miniatures Russes", released in 2021 by Genuin and the radio SWR2 in Germany, presents rarities for piano by Anatoly Lyadov and Anton Arensky.
+It was nominated by MDR Kultur in Germany "Album of the week" and received excellent reviews from BBC Magazine, Piano Forum, Staccatofy, Piano News, Web International...

 Read more...